My Laundry Room Makeover: Washing Clothes Under the Twinkle of Chandeliers

 Our laundry room also serves as the side entry of the house and is a narrow pathway to the main living space.
 On the 18-foot wall, opposite the washer and dryer, I decided to create an accent wall from authentic barn wood to give the room some personality.
 I fell in love with BarnWood2Go’s peel and stick barn wood because it was a project I could do myself in one day.
 Unlike some of the synthetic, cheap looking peel and stick samples I saw, BarnWood2Go uses real, reclaimed barn wood from Ohio.
 Each piece is roughly 150 years old and is finely de-nailed, kiln dried, sanded and then wire brushed to create a gorgeous wood plank with a sweet little story of salvation.

 BarnWood2Go has several wood colors to choose from and it comes in several widths.
 I used Modern White in the 6-inch plank.
 Within each box, there are varying plank lengths that you can mix and match based upon the length of your wall.
 There is some cutting involved but with a $40 jig saw, you can easily measure and cut each end plank for the perfect fit.
-You can get 10% off by clicking on this link or you can enter the code “Reimold” at checkout.
+You can enter the code “Jr2019” at checkout for 10% off.

 The custom, canvas laundry sign is from Walls of Wisdom off Etsy.
 This is also the same company that designed by custom dining room sign as well.
 They have so many different designs and family name signs to choose from.